 Lighting can make or break the picture.
 There are several different types including, indoor, outdoor, back lighting, front lighting, side lighting, overhead lighting, bounced lighting, and fill flash.
 Each serves a specific purpose.
 Of course, indoor and outdoor lighting is self-explanatory.
 Backlighting will remove shadows on the backdrop.
 Front and side lighting highlights certain features in the subject.
 A flash can pick up details of an object.
 It is not uncommon to combine lighting types in one shot.

 The arrangement of the photo is composition.
-When shooting a product, you can move things around until you get the result you want.
+When taking pictures of a product, you can move things around until you get the result you want.
 Gain different perspectives by either moving the product in different positions or moving around it to get different angles.

 When a picture is out of focus, it is blurry or not clear.
 Great product photos are sharp, clear and focused.